aibolem/vexflow-wiki-vexchords/VexFlow-4-Tutorial.md

 For example, the `vexflow/gonville` entry point adds about 450 KiB to your app bundle.

-To get this to work in the current TypeScript (version 4.6 as of February 2022), you'll need to edit your tsconfig.json file to define what "vexflow/bravura" will resolve to.
+To get this to work in the current TypeScript (version 4.6 as of February 2022), you'll need to edit your tsconfig.json file to specify the entry file that "vexflow/bravura" resolves to.
+Do this with [`compilerOptions.paths`](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping).

 ```typescript
 {